 Eating a decadent fruitcake during the holiday season is one of the oldest and most enduring holiday traditions.
-But, once the holiday festivities come to a close, you may be wondering what to do with leftover fruitcake.
-But don’t fret, this gives you the opportunity to make something creative and delicious with the fruitcake that’s left behind.
+However, once the holiday festivities come to a close, you may be wondering what to do with leftover fruitcake.
+But don’t fret, this gives you the opportunity to make something creative and delicious with the remaining fruitcake that’s left behind.
 Instead of serving simple slices, treat your friends and family to a fruitcake experience that is equally scrumptious the first, second, and third time around.

-Give your parfait a holiday twist by adding leftover fruitcake to the mix.
-Crumble a few slices to whatever consistency you like, and gather your other ingredients -- like Greek yogurt and fresh berries -- to prepare a healthy snack or pudding.
+Give your parfait the perfect holiday twist by adding leftover fruitcake to the mix.
+Crumble a few slices to whatever consistency you like, and gather your other ingredients – like Greek yogurt and fresh berries – to prepare a healthy snack or pudding.
 Don’t forget to add some freshly whipped cream to your creation.
-Layer the ingredients into a parfait or wine glass, and serve.
+Now, just layer the ingredients into a parfait or wine glass, and you’re ready to serve.

 Fruitcake Petits Fours

 If you’re serving buffet-style this holiday season, here’s a way to add leftover fruitcake to your dessert table.
 Start with our DeLuxe Fruitcake Petites, and coat them with a petits fours glaze of confectioner’s sugar, corn syrup, and vanilla and almond extracts.
-Decorate with bits of green and red maraschino cherries for a holly, jolly look.
+Now, decorate with bits of green and red maraschino cherries for a holly, jolly look.
 Your fruitcake petits fours are now ready to share and enjoy!

 For the Kids

 Get the little ones involved in the holiday fruitcake tradition with a dessert they’ll love by making fruitcake pops.
-Just crumble up your leftover fruitcake, and mix it with frosting until it’s at a moldable consistency.
+Instructions are simple – just crumble up your leftover fruitcake, and mix it with frosting until it’s at a moldable consistency.
 Form the mixture into 1-inch balls and set them aside.
 You can make the glaze using melted butter, confectioner’s sugar, and vanilla extract.
 Once your fruitcake pops are complete, it’s time to bring in your kids to help out with the decorating!

 The holidays are filled with all sorts of festive sweets and treats, but there’s no need to let any of it go to waste.
 The next time fruitcake is left on your Christmas table, consider using these quick, leftover fruitcake recipes.
-Your family and friends will be in for a delightful experience, no matter which creation you choose.
-Give us a call or pay us a visit, and we’ll provide a fruitcake that can last the season.
+Your family and friends will be in for a delightful experience, no matter which leftover fruitcake recipe you choose.